 The Goal Zero Venture 30 solar recharging kit is this review's only true "Jack-of-all-Trades."
 We can confidently recommend it for virtually all activities.
 It is great for backpacking, and you can choose to take just the panel for lightweight, longer trips, or just the battery for shorter trips--or take both if you really need the charging power.
 It's a great panel to travel with, and packs away small enough to be relatively discrete, an important consideration for all the envy you will inspire in others.

 A useful way to assess the value of a solar charger is to break down the cost per watt.
-The Venture 30 kit costs about $170 and it includes a 7 watt panel and a 12 watt battery.
-(If you bought the two separately, it would be $100 for the battery and $80 for the panel).
+The Venture 30 kit costs about $180 and it includes a 7 watt panel and a 12 watt battery.
 This translates to about $9 per watt, which is higher than the Anker and the Instapark Mercury 10M18U with battery, but still a good price.
 The panel on its own, at $80 for 7 watts is a little over $11 per watt.
 This is almost double that of the Anker and Instapark.
 Looking at it this way, we must ask ourselves if the added features and purported reliability of matching all your electronics is worth the higher relative price.

 Given how glitchy so many of the products were in this review, we decided that our answer is yes.
 Goal Zero makes products of reliable quality, and if we had our top two overall picks, we would go with Goal Zero or Anker products.
 Anker, in fact, also makes its own proprietary batteries.